-A process in which (1) one party contacts the other by telephone or e-mail in order to secure immediate verification from the other party of the key economic terms of a transaction and settlement instructions or (2) both parties report to a third-party automatic affirmation service, which makes comparisons and identifies mismatches.
-The function of an affirmation overlaps that of a Confirmation but is less comprehensive.
-See Guide 2.49-2.52.
+A process in which (1) one party contacts the other by telephone or e-mail in order to secure immediate verification from the other party of the key economic terms of one or more selected new transactions and their settlement instructions or (2) both parties report details of all new transactions to a third-party automatic affirmation service, which makes comparisons and identifies mismatches.
+The function of an affirmation overlaps that of a Confirmation.
+See Guide 2.5448-2.571.